We are well into the town of Boyle on our walking tour of the history of this beautiful place.

 7. Main Street

 We are on Main Street with the main gates of King House behind us.
-An impressive street acting as the main approach to King House or the Barracks as it was, with three storey terraces of Georgian Houses on both sides.
-The properties were all built in the early 18th Century to reflect the increasing wealth the barracks were bringing to the town.
+An impressive street acting as the main approach to King House or the Barracks as it was, with three storey terraces of Georgian/Victorian houses on both sides.
+The properties were all built in the late18th/ early 19th Century to reflect the increasing wealth the barracks were bringing to the town.
 Nowadays the upper floors of most are unused with the ground floor housing a business.
 In the present climate even these commercial premises are empty.

 Because I class myself as an historian I want to conjure up the street as it was 110 years ago so that the reader can have a taste of life then and compare it to the present.